Sampler, Chapter 1

 Deep down, Kyle knew that this crash was going to be a bad one.
 In a strange disassociation from his body, Kyle watched the front of his bike slowly wash out.
 A jarring thump to his left shoulder abruptly invaded his silent reverie.
 Time curiously sped up.
 Kyle felt himself flung head over heels.
 Then, in what seemed like an eternity, Kyle abstractedly watched his bike slide towards the tire barrier at over 80 mph, only to hook on the outside edge of the track and cartwheel away.
 Plastic and fiberglass shards flew in all directions.
 Somewhere in the back of his mind, he registered that this frame-by-frame movement was occurring where Time had nearly stopped.

 A terrific blow ripped through his thoughts as his back slammed down onto the asphalt.
 At 80 mph, the crash’s pent-up energy had released itself in two directions: one into the disintegrating motorcycle, and the other into the somersaulting rider.
 A blinding white flash pierced the darkness of Kyle’s eyes which were already screwed tightly shut.
-An electrical shock spasmed his body.
-Kyle's vertebrae hit the asphalt with a horrific clunk.
-A brilliant rainbow of colors exploded across his eyes - a curious kaleidoscope that would have been captivating under any other circumstance.
+An electrical shock spasmed through his entire body.
+Kyle’s vertebrae hit the asphalt with a horrific clunk.
+A brilliant rainbow of colors exploded across his eyes – a curious kaleidoscope that would have been captivating under any other circumstance.
 Another flash of light and another pirouette.
 As Kyle spiraled for a third time, he had only an instant to realize that he was about to be undercut by a trailing silver Yamaha R1.
 His body hung there for an instant but ended in a sickening crunch as his head struck the pavement.

 The Corner Worker

 Jane Koreski shivered in the early morning chill.
-Little opaque globes of moisture still clung to the grass in the wet run-off area.
+Opaque globes of moisture still clung to the grass in the wet run-off area.
 The sun coaxed out the green beneath, causing them to twinkle unexpectedly bright in diffused little patterns.
 The stem of the green flag she held was already ice-cold, but the crisp seasonal elements faded when she recognized whose red Ducati had begun to slide out.

-The ferocity with which his body repeatedly slammed into the pavement brought a heavy dose of reality.
-Of course, she'd seen many crashes over the years, but the single fatality at PIR hadn't actually happened in her sector even though she saw it’s aftermath from a distance.
+The ferocity with which his body repeatedly slammed into the pavement brought with it a heavy dose of reality.
+Of course, she’d seen many crashes over the years, but the single fatality at PIR hadn’t actually happened in her sector even though she saw its aftermath from a distance.
 Despite it occurring years ago, the image still stayed with her.
 This one was equally brutal.
-She observed another devastating flip - one that launched Kyle five feet into the air.
+She observed another devastating flip – one that launched Kyle five feet into the air.
 A motorcycle struck him from beneath and flipped him again like a running-back taking a vicious tackle at the knees.
 A sinking feeling overwhelmed her.
-After striking the asphalt, his body merely flopped, suggesting life draining out onto the concrete.
+After striking the asphalt, his body merely flopped, his life draining out onto the concrete.
 She paled and momentarily sank to her knees, fighting a nausea that crept up into her throat.
-Jane struggled to find the crisp, new black flag – one she’d never used before.
+Jane struggled to find the crisp, new red flag – one that she’d never used before.

-The Denial
+Denial

 Kari stumbled down steps still slick with melted frost.
 Oblivious to spectators’ stares, her tears and sobs clearly advertised her connection to the crash.
 She lost sight of the accident scene on the lower steps and tried to access the track through a nearby gate.
 It was blocked by workers who carefully avoided her eyes and instead escorted her to the first row of the stands.
 A few moments later, Jack sat down next to her and put a protective arm around her shoulder.
 He’d seen the ambulance racing along the backside of the track, its emergency lights sending a signal of undefined urgency.
 Jack’s concerned eyes left questions unanswered as Kari collapsed into a pillow of darkness.